hongjiaherng/iHealth/README.md

 2. The website would make no sense at all at first, so can follow along this simple guide on github first
       - https://www.youtube.com/watch?v=DVRQoVRzMIY (u can look for other videos as well)

+      - **If you realized that there is no 'master' branch in GitHub, you are right!
+GitHub renamed the default branch of our own repositories from 'master' to 'main'**